-- Eclipse Musicians Detention Divestment Media Release , 04th of June 2020 https://drive.google.com/file/
+- Eclipse musicians and artists Detention Divestment Media Release , 04th of June 2020 https://drive.google.com/file/

 d/ 1Ksvvye5823m5wKMGsvd7S4JcMAsdz A2-/view

-- If you are a musician who wants to be part of the musicians detention divestment campaign contact Eclipse https://www.eclipsecollective.
+- If you are a musicians and artists who wants to be part of the detention divestment campaign contact Eclipse https://www.eclipsecollective.

 ‘Nothing About Us Without Us’